Postgres Permissions and Materialized Views

 The tests I ran here show that a production-scale database with properly sized hardware can handle that slight overhead with no problem.

-Why default to BIGINT
+Why default to BIGINT?

-The main reason to default to BIGINT
+The main reason to default to BIGINT is to avoid

-migrations.
+INT to BIGINT migrations.
 The need to do an INT

-migration comes up at the
+to BIGINT migration comes up at the

 least opportune time and the task is time consuming.